panec/MVSass/README.md

 # MVScss

-MVScss takes next step in writting and maintainign CSS code for projects, extending cabilities of SASS and adding additional level of abstraction to ease development process, extend maintability and allow closer colaboration between UX, Designers and UI developers.
-This approach is aplicable to diffrent approaches and do not force any CSS aproaches like OOCSS, BEM, SMACSS.
-It's main strength will be shown in CMS environments when we have modular HTML that rarly changes.
+MVScss takes next step in writing and maintaining CSS code for projects, extending capability of SASS and adding additional level of abstraction to ease development process, extend maintainability and allow closer collaboration between UX, Designers and UI developers.
+This approach is applicable to different approaches and do not force any CSS approaches like OOCSS, BEM, SMACSS.
+It's main strength will be shown in CMS environments when we have modular HTML that rarely changes.
 It optimizes process of creating multiple version of the same component but with different styling.

-It consist two logically seperated concepts that can be used as standalone modules.
-First is a pattern of writting and oryginizing files withing project structures that tries to apply MVC pattern principals into CSS / SASS world.
-Second is a set of functions, mixins and specialy designed syntax to extend standard functionality of SASS in writting code that support handling viewport breake points by definition.
+It consist two logically separated concepts that can be used as standalone modules.
+First is a pattern of writing and organizing files within project structures that tries to apply MVC pattern principals into CSS / SASS world.
+Second is a set of functions, mixins and specially designed syntax to extend standard functionality of SASS in writing code that support handling view-port break points by definition.

-Before you will dig into details please note that this pattern and set of tools will work in SASS in version 3.3 and newer that is currently available as Release Canditate.
+Before you will dig into details please note that this pattern and set of tools will work in SASS in version 3.3 and newer that is currently available as Release Candidate.

 ## MVS Pattern

 > Model–view–controller (MVC) is a software pattern for implementing user interfaces.
 It divides a given software application into three interconnected parts, so as to separate internal representations of information from the ways that information is presented to or accepted from the user.
 The central component, the *model*, consists of application data, business rules, logic, and functions.
 A *view* can be any output representation of information, such as a chart or a diagram.
 Multiple views of the same information are possible, such as a bar chart for management and a tabular view for accountants.
 The third part, the *controller*, accepts input and converts it to commands for the model or view. `Wikipedia`

 It will be hard to create fully working version of MVC pattern in SASS, in the end it generates static .css files but some of the principals can be achieved.
 First start with initial file structure of our project, it will contain our data *model* as well as a *view* that will be stored in `core` folder and our SASS *controller* in `theme` folder.
-To make this more readible we will be creating css files for two components: *list*, *navigation* and one page *home*.
+To make this more readable we will be creating css files for two components: *list*, *navigation* and one page *home*.

 	|- core
 	    |   |- model